PSMRI/HWC-API/README.md

 ### Creating a build configuration in STS / Eclipse

+* You can copy `common_example.properties` to `common_local.properties` and edit the file accordingly.
+The file is under `src/main/environment` folder.
 * In your editor, click on Run -> Run configuration.
-* Double click on Maven build and give a suitable name for the new configuration.
+* Double-click on Maven build and give a suitable name for the new configuration.
 * Populate the base directory by clicking on workspace and selecting HWC-API module.
-* Set goals to clean install -DENV_VAR=example(your choice of desired environment) and click on Apply.
+* Set goals to clean install -DENV_VAR=local(your choice of desired environment) and click on Apply.
 * It is advisable have a personal environment properties file under src/main/environment filling out all the placeholders to avoid repetitive manual work each time you run locally.
 * Click Run to run the build configuration.